 1. Compare Your Cloud Costs to Your Product Financials

-Before you spend time analyzing your AWS budget, spend time with your product’s financials.
-Take a close look at your existing cloud costs, other operational costs that make up your cost of goods sold (COGS), average revenue per customer or user, and your profitability target.
+Before you spend time analyzing your Amazon budget, spend time with your product’s financials.
+Take a close look at your existing costs, other operational costs that make up your cost of goods sold (COGS), average revenue per customer or user, and your profitability target.
 These are helpful questions to answer:

 - How much do your customers or users pay monthly, on average?